chauff/cse1500-demo-code/README.md

 ![Keypress](img/keypressDemo.png)

-http://localhost:3000/colors/pink/blue shows off another utility: the URL takes two colors (which it assumes exist in CSS's color space) and render a Hello World! text; the background color is the first color of the URL and the font color is the second color.
+http://localhost:3000/colors/pink/blue shows off another utility: the URL takes two colors (which it assumes exist in CSS's color space) and renders a Hello World! text; the background color is the first color defined in the URL and the font color is the second one.
 It can be seen as a simple way to check whether two colors harmonize well with each other.
+Take a look at [Wikipedia's web color page](https://en.wikipedia.org/wiki/Web_colors) to find out what color names can be used.
+Unrecognized colors are ignored: in this case the font/background are the browser's default.

 ![Colors](img/colorsDemo.png)